IT-Service-WordPress/wpf-v1/readme.txt

-=== Plugin Name ===
+=== WordPress plugin framework WPF v1 ===
 Contributors: sergey.s.betke@yandex.ru
 Donate link:
-Tags: cache, cache-control
+Tags: framework
 Requires at least: 3.9.0
 Tested up to: 3.9.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically send HTTP 1.1 headers "Cache-control", "Pragma" and "Expires".
+This plugin only provides a shared copy of the WPF framework (version 1) for other plugins.
+Use this plugin allows you to use the wordpress update mechanism to update the WPF framework.

 == Description ==

-Automatically send HTTP 1.1 headers "Cache-control", "Pragma" and "Expires".
-You can set cache TTL in options page.

-Check plugin options on options page.

-For more information, please visit the [Sergey S. Betke blog](http://sergey-s-betke.blogs.csm.nov.ru/category/web/wordpress/).
+For more information, please visit the [github repository](https://github.com/IT-Service-WordPress/WPF).

 == Upgrade Notice ==